mkiats/chatbot-middleware/Roadmap.md

 - ChatbotDb maybe can partition by status
 - Pagination for /list command
 - Exception handling
+- Authentication

 # Azure GUI Deployment
 - Create exceptions to handle custom errors
-- Find way to authenticate without using 'az login', Can try EnvironmentalCredentials
+- Try Except for AzureFunctionDeployer initialisation
-- Deployment fails when using in the cloud, suspect authentication issue with the DefaultCredentials
+- Bug: Deployment fails when using in the cloud, suspect authentication issue with the DefaultCredentials.
+Find way to authenticate without using 'az login', Can try EnvironmentalCredentials
-- Chatbot deployed should be added to CosmosDb
+- Chatbot deployed via Azure functions should be added to CosmosDb (Backend endpoint to create chatbot)
+- Chatbot name validator method (AzureFunctionDeployer)

+# Workshop (Week3-4)
+- Go through FYP
+- How deployment works in my app

 Users